 10. Sapporo Kaniya Kyoto King crab, snow crab, and more!

-For those who say “Kyoto cuisine is good, but I want to eat Japanese seafood,” Sapporo Kaniya Kyoto is recommended.
-The large restaurant, that usually accommodates about 550 people, is down Kiyomizuzaka on Higashioji Dori, towards Yasaka Shrine.
+The large restaurant, which usually accommodates about 550 people, is down Kiyomizuzaka on Higashioji Dori, towards Yasaka Shrine.
 There you can enjoy king crab, snow crab, and horsehair crab carefully selected by skilled craftsmen.

 The recommended lunch is the “Kani Zousui Set (2,420 yen, tax included).”
 Comprised of a gorgeous snow crab small pot, shrimp tempura, and crab porridge, it a great value-priced set.